-What causes aphthous ulcer?
+What causes an aphthous ulcer?

 The exact reason why aphthous ulcer develops is not yet clearly defined.
-Approximately 40% of people who get aphthous ulcers have a family history of aphthous ulcer.
+Approximately 40% of people who get aphthous ulcers have a family history of aphthous ulcers.
 Current thinking is that the immune system is disturbed by some external factor and reacts abnormally against a protein in mucosal tissue.

 Factors that seem to trigger outbreaks of ulcers include:

 - Emotional stress and lack of sleep

 - Mechanical trauma, for example, self-inflicted bite

 - Nutritional deficiency, particularly of vitamin B, iron, and folic acid

 - Certain toothpastes; this may relate to sodium laureth sulphate (the foaming component of toothpaste)

 - Certain medications, including nicorandil, given for angina